 - (2) Subsection 39(2) requires that the aggregate data that is disclosed under subsection 39(1) be broken down into various categories of information.
-The following are examples of the categorized aggregate data required under subsection 39(2): - currency of denomination (the currency in which the derivative is denominated); - geographic location of the underlying reference entity (e.g., "Canada" for derivatives which reference the TSX60 index); - asset class of reference entity (e.g., fixed income, credit or equity); - product type (e.g., options, forwards or swaps); - cleared or uncleared; - maturity (broken down into maturity ranges, such as less than one year, 1-2 years, 2-3 years).
+The following are examples of the categorized aggregate data required under subsection 39(2): - currency of denomination (the currency in which the derivative is denominated); - geographic location of the underlying reference entity (e.g., "Canada" for derivatives which reference the TSX60 index): - asset class of reference entity (e.g., fixed income, credit or equity); - product type (e.g., options, forwards or swaps); - cleared or uncleared; - maturity (broken down into maturity ranges, such as less than one year, 1-2 years, 2-3 years).

-- (3) Subsection 39(3) requires a recognized trade repository to publicly disseminate transaction-level reports in accordance with the requirements set out in Appendix C. - (3) We anticipate publishing specific guidelines relating to the data that trade repositories are required to publish.
+- (3) We anticipate publishing specific guidelines relating to the data that trade repositories are required to publish.
 These guidelines will attempt to balance the benefits of transparency and the desire to anonymize data that could reveal the identity of counterparties based on the terms of the derivative. - (4) Published data must be anonymized and the names or legal entity identifiers of counterparties must not be published.
 This provision is not intended to create a requirement for a recognized trade repository to determine whether anonymized published data could reveal the identity of a counterparty based on the terms of the derivative.